Arabian-vACC/library/docs/aerodrome/dubai/gmc.md

 #### 4.3.3.1 Departure taxi procedures
 When departing from 30R in the dual runway configuration, all aircraft pushing back on apron B and F shall be instructed to taxi via L4 and M.

+##### Apron A, D and G
-Aircraft on aprons A and D shall be instructed to taxi to holding point K14.
-During periods of lower aerodrome departure or arrival activity, K11 or K12 may be used for runway crossings only after coordination with AIR.
+GMC 1 shall instruct aircraft on aprons A, D and G to taxi to holding point K14.
+During periods of lower aerodrome departure or arrival activity, K11 or K12 may be used for runway crossings only after coordination with AIR South.

+GMC 1 shall make use of Z16 crossover to permit pushbacks from stand A9 and A10.
+If use of Z16 is not possible or practical due to the position of the aircraft after pushback, J2 link shall be used by traffic to join K (or K11 if coordinated with AIR).

+Eastbound flow of traffic from Apron A on Z East of J2 should be avoided.

-Before reaching these holding points, aircraft shall be transferred to AIR North.
+Before reaching the runway holding points, aircraft shall be transferred to AIR South for crossing clearance.

+!!! important
     Eastbound traffic flow on K shall not be permitted between K1 and K8, as this blocks the rapid exit taxiways from 30L.

+##### Apron B
+GMC 1 shall instruct traffic to taxi via U westbound, then via Y, L4 and right on M. Prudent use of crossovers is recommended to facilitate continuous pushbacks onto U.

-Departures from apron C shall be instructed to taxi via L1 and M.
+If a crossover is used, traffic shall be instructed to taxi via J, J1 and L3 then right on M.

+Traffic shall be instructed to hold at holding point M13A and be transferred to AIR North once on M and no conflicts exist.

+##### Apron C
+GMC 2 shall instruct traffic to taxi via Z to L1 then right on M to hold at MC.
+Coordination is required with GMC 1 to sequence traffic onto M.

-In all applicable cases, when traffic turns to enter taxiway M, transfer to AIR shall be initiated.
+In all applicable cases, when traffic turns to enter taxiway M, transfer to AIR shall be initiated after issuing holding point M13A.

 Departures from apron E shall be instructed to cross over to and taxi via N.

+##### Apron E
+GMC 2 shall instruct traffic to taxi via P and a convenient link to join N to holding point N9.

+Transfer to AIR should be initiated to AIR North once traffic is sequenced, and no other conflicts exist.

+##### Apron F
+GMC 1 shall instruct traffic to taxi via Z to L3 then right on M.

+Prudent use of crossovers to taxiway K is recommended to facilitate continuous pushbacks onto Z. In this case, care should be taken so as not to block K6 which is a rapid exit taxiway.

+Traffic shall be instructed to hold at holding point M13A and be transferred to AIR North once on M and no conflicts exist.

 #### 4.3.3.2 Arrival taxi procedures
 Aircraft shall vacate 30L onto K9, K8 or K6, depending on the stand assignment described in 3.4.5.
 After initial taxi is issued by AIR, aircraft are handed off to GMC as provided below.

 ##### Apron A
+Traffic shall vacate via K9 or K8, AIR South shall instruct traffic to taxi via K to the appropriate stand.

+AIR South should issue taxi clearance till the stand to facilitate efficient flow of traffic.
+In this case, traffic shall be instructed to monitor GMC 1 frequency after taxi clearance has been issued.

 For aircraft parking on apron A vacating at K8, taxi routings shall be via K eastbound.

 ##### Apron B (except stand B27)